To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-Has someone you care about been diagnosed with high blood pressure but is still heavy-handed with the salt, been told they have diabetes but still goes for a daily bowl of ice cream, continued to smoke even though they have COPD?
+Has someone you care about been diagnosed with high blood pressure but is still heavy-handed with the salt, been told they have diabetes but still goes for a daily bowl of ice cream or continues to smoke even though they have COPD?

-As Medical Director of the UW Health Center for Wellness at The American Center and a primary care physician Dr. Grant says, “We know it doesn’t work to use fear, shame and shoulds, we need to change the conversation from ‘what’s the matter with you?’ to ‘what really matters to you’?”
+As medical director of the UW Health Center for Wellness at The American Center and a primary care physician Dr. Grant said, “We know it doesn’t work to use fear, shame and shoulds; we need to change the conversation from ‘What’s the matter with you?’ to ‘What really matters to you?' ”

 So what does that mean?

 In her practice, Dr. Grant asks her patients two questions: